fish-shell/fish-shell/doc_src/cmds/psub.rst

 The following options are available:

+**-f** or **--file**
-- ``-f`` or ``--file`` will cause psub to use a regular file instead of a named pipe to communicate with the calling process.
+    Use a regular file instead of a named pipe to communicate with the calling process.
 This will cause ``psub`` to be significantly slower when large amounts of data are involved, but has the advantage that the reading process can seek in the stream.
 This is the default.

+**-F** or **--fifo**
-- ``-F`` or ``--fifo`` will cause psub to use a named pipe rather than a file.
+    Use a named pipe rather than a file.
 You should only use this if the command produces no more than 8 KiB of output.
 The limit on the amount of data a FIFO can buffer varies with the OS but is typically 8 KiB, 16 KiB or 64 KiB.
 If you use this option and the command on the left of the psub pipeline produces more output a deadlock is likely to occur.

+**-s** or **--suffix** *SUFFIX*
-- ``-s`` or ``--suffix`` will append SUFFIX to the filename.
+    Append SUFFIX to the filename.

 Example
 -------